Frequently Asked Questions

 • Validating Security Controls Against Emerging Threats: With the constant evolution of cloud security threats, regular updates and adjustments to security controls are essential.
 Cymulate ensures that defenses stay resilient by continually testing against new attack vectors.

 • Continuous Cloud Configuration Testing to Detect Vulnerabilities Early: Automation reduces human error and bolsters cloud security efficiency.
-By automating scans and penetration testing, Cymulate helps detect and mitigate security gaps before they can be exploited.
+By automating penetration testing and scans, Cymulate helps detect and mitigate security gaps before they can be exploited.

 • Exposure Management for Prioritizing Critical Risks: Cymulate prioritizes vulnerabilities by assessing and ranking potential risks based on impact and likelihood, allowing organizations to address the most critical cloud security issues first.